awsdocs/aws-robomaker-developer-guide/doc_source/using-service-linked-roles.md

 + `robomaker.amazonaws.com`

 The role permissions policy allows AWS RoboMaker to complete the following actions on the specified resources:
++ Create and cancel a simulation job created as part of a simulation job batch
 + Manage Amazon EC2 networking resources
 + Manage AWS IoT Greengrass deployments